Brianne Donaldson

 Research Interests

-South Asian Religions and Philosophy, especially the Jain tradition, Ethics/Bioethics, Critical Animal Studies, Whitehead's Process-relational Philosophy
+South Asian Religions and Philosophy, especially the Jain tradition, Ethics/Bioethics, Critical Animal Studies, A.N.
+Whitehead's Process Philosophy of Organism

 Appointments